45acpUSA/learn-javascript/curriculum/05-v-and-c/layouts-and-middleware/presentations/03-cookies-and-sessions.md

 # Cookie Expiration

 Cookies by default expire when the browser window is closed.
-We can set an expiration time for them to allow them to persist between browser sessions.
+We can set an expiration time and allow them to stick around in the user's browser for days or even years.
 We can also set the expiration time in the past to force the browser to delete the cookie for us.

 The ```response.cookie()``` method also takes an optional options hash, where we can set the ```maxAge``` of the cookie in seconds.
 Browsers translate this to the seconds since the cookie is set.